Resting metabolic rate: Work on non-human species

 RMR is regularly used in ecology to study the response of individuals to changes in environmental conditions.

 Parasites by definition have a negative impact on their hosts and it is thus expected that there might be effects on host RMR.
 Varying effects of parasite infection on host RMR have been found.
-Most studies indicate an increase in RMR with parasite infection, but others show no effect, or even a decrease in RMR.
+Most studies indicate an increase in RMR with parasite infection, but others show no effect, or even a decrease in RMR, perhaps as a protective mechanism to conserve energy and oxygen.
 It is still unclear why such variation in the direction of change in RMR with parasite infection is seen.